-13.0 CONCLUSIONS
+14.0 CONCLUSIONS

 Based upon our evaluation of the geologic conditions, it is our opinion that the proposed development is feasible.
-Except for the potential of expansive soils and bedrock the geologic hazards identified are not considered unusual for the Front Range region of Colorado.
+The potential for uncontrolled fill is not considered a geologic hazard that is considered unusual for the Front Range region of Colorado.
 Mitigation of geologic hazards is most effectively accomplished by avoidance.
 However, where avoidance is not a practical or acceptable alternative, geologic hazards should be mitigated by implementing appropriate planning, engineering, and local construction practices.